Matti Oivanen: Pielaveden Sampo

 After two seasons with Loimu, Oivanen left the team and signed with Pielaveden Sampo.
 His brother signed with Rovaniemen Santasport, marking the first time the two had separated since they started playing volleyball years earlier.
 Oivanen helped Sampo win the Finland Cup Championship, while they lost the Finland league championship.
 During his second season with the team, he led them to the Finland Cup Championship, but lost in the finals to Santasport.

 Beauvais Oise

 During the 2008–2009 season, Oivanen played in France's Pro A league with Beauvais OUC.

 Copra Berni Piacenza

-In 2009–2010 season, Oivanen plays with the Italian Volleyball League club Copra Berni Piacenza.
+In the 2009–2010 season, Oivanen played with the Italian Volleyball League club Copra Berni Piacenza.

 Yoga Volley Forlì

 During the 2010–2011 season, Matti will play in the A1 Italian League with Yoga Volley Forlì 1975.

 In 2013/2014 was a player of Polish team Indykpol AZS Olsztyn.